-DISCLOSURE: WE RECEIVED NO PAYMENT FROM THE ATTRACTIONS INCLUDED FOR THIS ARTICLE, HOWEVER WE HAVE BEEN HOSTED BY SOME OF THE VENUES PREVIOUISLY FOR REVIEW PURPOSES.
+DISCLOSURE: WE RECEIVED NO PAYMENT FROM THE ATTRACTIONS INCLUDED FOR THIS ARTICLE, HOWEVER, WE HAVE BEEN HOSTED BY SOME OF THE VENUES PREVIOUSLY FOR REVIEW PURPOSES.

 ALL OPINIONS ARE MY/OUR OWN.

-*THIS WEBSITE CONTAINS AFFILIATE LINKS WHICH CAN PROVIDE A SMALL COMMISSION ON BOOKINGS AT NO EXTRA COST TO THE USER AND HELP FUND THIS WEBSITE.
-MANY THANKS IF YOU PURCHASE OR BOOK ANYTHING USING THESE LINKS.
+*THIS WEBSITE CONTAINS AFFILIATE LINKS THAT CAN PROVIDE A SMALL COMMISSION ON BOOKINGS AT NO EXTRA COST TO THE USER AND HELP FUND THIS WEBSITE.
+MANY THANKS, IF YOU PURCHASE OR BOOK ANYTHING USING THESE LINKS.
 AFFILIATE LINKS WILL BE MARKED WITH AN ASTERISK (*)